 The Department of Residence Life exists to foster intentional community and facilitate procedures that promote the safety and well-being of the student body.
 Residence Life is made up of Resident Directors (or RDs), professional staff members who oversee the campus living areas, and Resident Assistants (or RAs), student leaders who oversee halls within the living area.
 Residence Life encourages student development by utilizing a student-led community learning plan, student conduct focused on restorative justice and a roommate conflict resolution process.

-The Office of Residence Life provides a co-curricular experience for students by providing a student leader led community learning plan.
+The Department of Residence Life provides a co-curricular experience for students by providing a student leader led community learning plan.
 As a result of living in university housing, students will become Christ-like servant leaders through an awareness of self and engagement with others.

 - Self-Awareness: Each student will understand who they are.

 - Relationships & Communities: Each student will understand how to engage in communities and healthy relationships.

 - Servant Leadership: Each student will understand how to be a servant leader.